-The organisation of the paper is as follows: \begin{itemize} \item Discretising, a Quantum Field Theory (QFT) with quartic interaction, on a lattice, we decouple the Hamiltonian using Fourier modes in section \ref{sec1}.
+The organization of the paper is as follows: \begin{itemize} \item Discretising, a Quantum Field Theory (QFT) with quartic interaction, on a lattice, we decouple the Hamiltonian using Fourier modes in section \ref{sec1}.
 Evidently, the decoupled Hamiltonian refers to that of $N$ coupled oscillators having a quartic perturbative coupling.
-The frequency of these oscillators is quenched by choosing a particular protocol. \item In section \ref{sec2}, we use invariant operator method to compute the time-dependent ground states and also the first-order perturbative corrections to the ground state, for the quenched Hamiltonian. \item Using the ground, we fix a specific reference and target state in section \ref{sec3}.
-By using a particular cost function we compute the circuit complexity for the chosen reference and target states.
-The continuum limit of circuit complexity is also evaluated. \item In section \ref{sec4}, we numerically evaluate circuit complexity for different sets of parameters and comment on the dynamical behavior of the circuit complexity in three different regimes. \item Section \ref{sec5} encapsulates the conclusions we draw from the results obtained in this work. \end{itemize}
+The frequency of these oscillators is quenched by choosing a particular protocol. \item In section \ref{sec2}, we use the invariant operator method to compute the time-dependent ground states and also the first-order perturbative corrections to the ground state, of the quenched Hamiltonian. {Notably, our research article represents the first time that this method has been applied to the computation of circuit complexity in a quenched field theory.
+This innovative approach allows for a more comprehensive understanding of the dynamics of complex interacting systems and provides new insights into the behavior of circuit complexity under quenched conditions.} \item Using the ground, we fix a specific reference and target state in section \ref{sec3}. {We then evaluate the circuit complexity of the chosen reference and target state in an interacting (quartic) quenched quantum field theory using a particular cost function.
+We also evaluate the continuum limit of circuit complexity.
+Our results are based on a modification of the results presented in \cite{Sinha}, which is founded on Nielsen's geometric approach \cite{n1,n2,n3,n4,n5}.
+The method we use is more general than the covariance matrix approach used in \cite{Heller} and is, therefore, applicable in a perturbative framework.} \item In section \ref{sec4}, we numerically evaluate circuit complexity for different sets of parameters and comment on the dynamical behavior of the circuit complexity in three different regimes. \item Section \ref{sec5} encapsulates the conclusions we draw from the results obtained in this work. \end{itemize}